Achieving Better Local Regret Bound for Online Non-Convex Bilevel Optimization

-\subsection{Window-averaged Online Bilevel Optimizer}
+\subsection{Window-Averaged Online Bilevel Optimizer}

-According to our regret definition, the algorithm needs to find a stationary point of the exponentially weighted objective $\widehat{f}_{t,w}(\mathbf{x}, \mathbf{y}_{t,w}^*(\mathbf{x}))$ over a time window.
-Similarly, we use gradient descent to solve the averaged inner-level subproblem and linear system (\ref{eq:Phi_t_w}), shown as:
+Similar to (\ref{eq:y_update}) and (\ref{eq:v_update}), we apply gradient descent to solve $\min_\vy\widehat{g}_{t,w}(\vx_t, \vy)$ and the averaged linear system, respectively.
 Note that the constraint set $\mathcal{Y}$ in Assumption~\ref{asm4} is prior information, so the algorithm is not allowed to directly apply projected gradient methods over it.
-The hypergradient used to update $\mathbf{x}$ can be calculated by the following formula.
+The window-averaged hypergradient can be calculated by the following formula:

-We extend the dynamic inner-loop iteration idea in Algorithm~\ref{alg:SOGO} and aim to capture the sublinear environmental variation within a given time window.
-However, a single-loop hypergradient update alone cannot guarantee this easily.
-Inspired by \citep{guan2024on}, we construct the following error tolerance condition